itsameandrea/gridsome-starter-prismic/README.md

 }
 ```

-Once you import your Prismic documents, be sure to add them as templates when needed as documeted [here](https://github.com/ilrock/gridsome-source-prismic)
+Once you import your Prismic documents, be sure to add them as templates when needed as documented [here](https://github.com/ilrock/gridsome-source-prismic)